1923 QLD GPS Head of the River

-After 200 yards, BBC, averaging 40 strokes per minute had consolidated their lead to half a length.
-They were closely trailed by Brisbane Grammar, also were rating 40.
+After 200 yards, College, averaging 40 strokes per minute had consolidated their lead to half a length.
+They were closely trailed by Brisbane Grammar, also rating 40.
 Southport was a quarter length further back stroking at 38 with Churchie bringing up the rear at 36.

 From here, it was Grammar's turn to rally.
 Lifting their intensity, they would overtake College.
-Southport and BBC proceeded to respond to this with a lift of their own.
-Approaching the bridge, they both displaced Grammar and were neck and neck.
-From here, a marvellous finish would ensue between College and Southport with Grammar seemingly unable to go with them.
+Southport and BBC responded to this with a surge of their own.
+At the Victoria Bridge, they both displaced Grammar and were neck and neck.
+From here, a marvellous finish ensued between College and Southport with Grammar unable to go with them.

 Southport then, with the finish line 200 yards away, lifted their rating to edge out in front.
-Playing a game of tit for tat, College responded by doing the same but the squinting faces of the crew were a tell tale sign that fatigue was setting in.
+In quid pro quo fashion, College responded by lifting their own rating once more, but the squinting faces of the crew were a tell tale sign that fatigue was setting in.

 After struggling for supremacy over inch of the course, Southport's final rally in the last 50 yards, amidst the screaming cheers of spectators, was enough to take the O'Connor Cup by 1 foot.
-Their strong blade-work, superior weight and particularly strong finish proved too much for College who nonetheless stroked in very gallant fashion.
+Their strong blade-work, superior weight and particularly strong finish proved too much for College who nonetheless stroked gallantly.

 Churchie crossed the line 3rd by 1 length.
-Having rowed well in the second half, they were never able to regain this deficit of one length which they lost in the first 100 yards.
+Having rowed well in the second half, they were never able to regain the deficit of half a length which they lost in the first 100 yards.
 Grammar, who tried to win the race from the off, couldn't sustain this burst and finished a further half length behind Churchie.

-This was Southport's 10th victory in schoolboy rowing competitions and the first of many O'Connor victories, having first competed in 1908.
-In a gesture of sportsmanship, Brisbane Boys' College sent their most heartily of congratulations to the 1923 victors via the school newsletter.
+This was Southport's 10th victory in schoolboy rowing competitions and the first of many O'Connor Cup victories, having first competed in 1908.
+In a gesture of sportsmanship, Brisbane Boys' College sent their most heartily of congratulations to the 1923 victors via their school newsletter.

-The 1923 O'Connor Cup thus proved to be race for the ages.
+The 1923 O'Connor Cup was race for the ages.

 Page 15, The Brisbane Courier Monday 14th May 1923 Edition via Trove (https://trove.nla.gov.au/newspaper/article/20620739?searchTerm=rowing)